Voting Rights and Democracy

 Mi Familia Vota v.
 Petersen

 In Mi Familia Vota v.
-Petersen, the United States Court of Appeals for the Ninth Circuit is considering whether requiring voters to include their birthplace on voter registration forms violates the Materiality Provision of the Civil Rights Act of 1964, which prohibits states from denying the right to vote over errors or omissions that are immaterial to a voter’s qualifications to vote.
+Petersen, the United States Court of Appeals for the Ninth Circuit considered whether requiring voters to include their birthplace on voter registration forms violates the Materiality Provision of the Civil Rights Act of 1964, which prohibits states from denying the right to vote over errors or omissions that are immaterial to a voter’s qualifications to vote.

 Case Summary